 How to Find Musicians and Start a Band

-Starting a band may sound pretty straightforward, but it can actually be one of the most frustrating parts for many people.
-If you don't go about setting up your band right, you'll be caught in an endless cycle of trying to replace this player or that, trying to get the new people ready to play the songs, and so on and so forth - not to mention the fact that a dysfunctional band can out-drama any group of middle school girls.
+Starting a band may sound pretty straightforward, but it can be one of the most frustrating parts for many people.
+If you don't go about setting up your band right, you'll be caught in an endless cycle of trying to replace this player or that.
+You may also need to try to get the new people ready to play the songs currently in your playbook.
+Not to mention the fact that a dysfunctional band can out-drama any group of middle school girls.
 Save yourself the hassle and get your best band going right from the start.

 Know Who You Need